THE DRS. NICHOLAS AND DOROTHY CUMMINGS

 The CCHP is expanding to the 2nd floor!
 The museum is temporarily closed to all visitors and tours.
 Research appointments are temporarily closed.
 Please contact the reference department at firstname.lastname@example.org with questions.
 Check back for announcements about construction progress and reopening information.

 The parking lot adjacent to the building is closed during construction.
-Designated visitor parking is available in Lot 30 (250 E. Market Street - at the corner of Market and College streets).
-Additional metered parking is available across from the CCHP on S. College Street.
+Designated visitor parking is available in Lot 30 (250 E. Market St. - at the corner of Market and College streets).
+Additional metered parking is available across on S. College St.